loyjoy/academy/basic/menu/analytics/analytics.md

 #### NPS answers
 Download the answers (typed content) of the customers in the NPS rating here.
 You can choose between the three categories [detractors](#detractors), [passives](#passives) and [promoters](#promoters).

+## 4. Drill-down tab at a glance

+The drilldown tab shows a sequential view of the different modules that make up an experience.
+For each of the modules it shows the number of times this module was shown.
+Laid over the the modules is a heatmap that visually indicates the relative frequency (blue over green and yellow to red from low to high).

 ## 5. Which numbers are displayed (Drill-down-Tab)